CodeTwo Terms and Privacy

 - our legal advisors to the extent that such disclosure is necessary to obtain legal advice or protect our rights in legal proceedings;

-We may share information obtained in connection with your use of CodeTwo Email Signatures for Office 365 only if required to do so by law or if necessary to protect our rights in legal proceedings.
+We may share information obtained in connection with your use of CodeTwo Email Signatures 365 only if required to do so by law or if necessary to protect our rights in legal proceedings.

 International data transfers